Zwift vs Rouvy: Which is better?

 The latest race content, interviews, features, reviews and expert buying guides, direct to your inbox!

-If you want to race then you have access to a range that starts at the very first race you've ever done all the way up to the WorldTour level.
+If you want to race, you have access to a range that starts from the first race you've ever done up to the WorldTour level.
 Zwift has become a force for those who have traditionally had less opportunity for representation in high-level racing.
 No matter who you are, from the comfort of your home you could work your way up the ranks, and race at the highest level.
 Or you could enjoy your first race without having to worry about crashing, scheduling or location.

 If racing isn't your thing, there are plenty of other group-ride opportunities.
 You could do interval workouts with a group of people.
 You could do a cooperative ride where your group tries to keep away from a faster group by working together.
 Or you could join a traditional group ride with your closest friends.
 Cultivate a relationship through Facebook groups and Discord then enjoy a virtual ride with those same people.